dravinflores/DCCS/README.md

 > .\vcpkg\bootstrap-vcpkg.bat
 > .\vcpkg\vcpkg integrate install
 ```

+### A Little Note on Vcpkg
+A big part of the reason to use Vcpkg was that it made installing external
+dependencies much simpler.
+However, Vcpkg itself has one notable flaw: it
+defaults to generating dynamic libraries.
+This is a huge pain, as this meant
+having to package up all the DLL's with the executable.

+It took a great amount of time to figure out how in the world to overwrite this
+default behavior.
+So it should be noted that, without directly specifying the
+use of static libraries, Vcpkg will resign to create dynamic libraries.
+Just
+something to be aware of.

 ### Testing
 We can now check that everything has been set up properly.
 Navigate into the